Leonardo Ulloa

-José Leonardo Ulloa Fernández ([xoˈse leoˈnaɾðowˈʎoa feɾˈnandes]; born 26 July 1986) is an Argentine retired professional footballer who played as a striker.
+José Leonardo Ulloa Fernández ([xoˈse leoˈnaɾðowˈʎoa feɾˈnandes]; born 26 July 1986) is an Argentine former professional footballer who played as a striker.

-After starting out with CAI, he joined San Lorenzo in 2005, going on to spend the better part of the following years in Spain with Castellón and Almería, competing in La Liga with the latter club and also being Segunda División top scorer in 2012.
+After starting out with CAI, he joined San Lorenzo in 2005, going on to spend the better part of the following years in Spain with Castellón and Almería, competing in La Liga with the last of those clubs and also being Segunda División top scorer in the 2011–12 season.

 Ulloa moved to England in 2013, where he represented Brighton & Hove Albion and Leicester City.
-He won the Premier League with the latter, in the 2015–16 season.
+He won the Premier League with the latter side in 2015–16.

 Club career

 Early years and Castellón

 Born in General Roca, Río Negro, Ulloa started his career in 2002, playing with Primera B Nacional side Comisión de Actividades Infantiles.
 In 2005 he moved to the Primera División, signing for San Lorenzo where he was part of the squad that won the 2007 Clausura.

 Shortly after, Ulloa joined Arsenal de Sarandí.
 In the summer of 2008, after a brief stint with Olimpo, he moved to Spain to play for Segunda División club Castellón, where he was reunited with compatriot and former CAI teammate José Tabares.
 He scored 16 goals in his debut season, his team's best and sixth in the league.